Pest Problems After Storms – Flies on Farms

 can be mixed with equal or greater amounts of fresh bedding/litter.

 Increase airflow as much as possible over wet areas to evaporate excess moisture.
-Continuous high-volume air flow will be most effective.
+If electricity is available, continuous high-volume air flow will be most effective.

 Be prepared to apply insecticides to manage fly outbreaks.
 Baits are usually an important tool in fly management, but they may be less effective in these situations due to the large amount of available organic material.
-Permethrin and RaVap® will be most effective as surface sprays on interior building walls.
-Use products containing a pyrethroid, such as cyfluthrin or lambda-cyhalothrin, on interior surfaces when animals and birds can be removed, as well as for exterior treatments.
+Neporex (cyromazine) is a good larvacidal product, but it has restrictions on the application of treated litter to fields afterward.
+It cannot be applied onto fields that are planted to grains and will be harvested or grazed because it accumulates in the seed.
+For quicker knockdown of adult fly populations, products such as permethrin and RaVap® will be most effective as surface sprays on interior building walls.
+Products containing a pyrethroid, such as cyfluthrin or lambda-cyhalothrin, can be applied to exterior surfaces as well as to interior surfaces when livestock and birds can be removed prior to treatment.
 Do not treat interior walls if animals are present unless the product label allows it.
+Do not apply these products where there is standing water present.
 These chemicals will provide good fly control for about 10-14 days.
 Use spot treatments to eliminate concentrations of maggots where there are isolated areas of wet material.
 Use broadcast treatments only when most or all of the manure, litter or bedding area has been saturated.
 RaVap®, Rabon® or dimethoate are effective spot treatment insecticides for maggot control.
-Space sprays (fogs) with pyrethins, PBO-synergized permethrin, or other approved insecticides can be used effectively for rapid knockdown of adult flies.
+Space sprays (fogs) with pyrethins, PBO-synergized permethrin, or other approved insecticides can be used effectively for rapid knockdown of adult flies (but will not impact directly on maggots in decaying material).
 Check the North Carolina Agricultural Chemicals Manual for additional information.